 How To Still Enjoy Your Garden In Winter

 Another option could be to invest in electric or gas patio heaters.
-These don’t have to be lit, and so can provide warmth faster.
+These don’t have to be lit and so can provide warmth faster.
 Patio heaters can be expensive, so it’s worth shopping for the lowest prices.

 Protect your outdoor furniture.

-Certain outdoors can get ruined in the cold weather.
+Certain outdoings can get ruined in the cold weather.
 Traditional cast iron furniture is likely to rust, while plastic furniture can get brittle and break away.
 There are ways in which you can protect your furniture from the cold weather.

 When it comes to cast iron, you can prevent corrosion by applying a new coat of paint before the winter sets in.
 As for plastic furniture, you’re best storing this indoors when not in use.

-Heavy-duty synthetic materials should be able to withstand the winter chill with no issues at all – consider upgrading to a more premium fabric to ensure that your furniture lasts.
+Heavy-duty synthetic materials should be able to withstand the winter chill with no issues at all—consider upgrading to a more premium fabric to ensure that your furniture lasts.

-Add exterior lighting
+Add exterior lighting.

-Solar lights are one of the most energy-efficient ways to light up your garden – these lights come in all shapes and forms.
-Fairy lights can help to create a Christmassy feel and could be great for this time of year.
+The evenings get darker sooner in the winter, so outdoor lighting is essential if you still want to talk to one another.
+Solar lights are one of the most energy-efficient ways to light up your garden—these lights come in all shapes and forms.
+Fairy lights can help create a Christmas feel and could be great for this time of year.
 You could also try hanging up Victorian-style lanterns for a retro feature.

-Solar lights don’t tend to be too bright – if you’re looking for something more intense, you may want to consider a battery-operated lamp or one plugged into the mains.
+Solar lights don’t tend to be too bright—if you’re looking for something more intense, you may want to consider a battery-operated lamp or one plugged into the mains.
 Motion-sensing floodlights will turn off automatically when no one is outside.

 On top of providing excellent light, these motion-sensing lights can offer superb security, fending off burglars by making it harder for them to break in undetected.